pingswept/me30-website/content/notes/voltage-regulation.md

 1. A precise voltage reference that is below the output voltage.
 (In an adjustable linear regulator, like the LM317, you provide this reference outside the chip, thereby adjusting the output.)
 2. A transistor that acts like a variable resistor between the input and the output.
 This is where the inefficiency happens.
 3. An amplifier that compares the output voltage to the voltage reference.
 As different amounts of current are drawn from the output, the amplifier adjusts the transistor so that the output voltage stays constant, instead of sagging as more current is drawn.

+These elements make up a basic control system.
+Hey, that's what ME 31 is for!
+(You'll study more interesting control systems than just voltage regulation, though.)